 ✨Tip: You can delve into as much, or as little detail as you like.
 But it’s important to get input from some of your key team members who’ll be using the DAM, so you make sure you’re setting up folders in a way that makes sense for everyone.

-Attributes are the fields of information that get attached to your images and videos.
+Fields of information get attached to your images and videos.
 Think of them like labels.
 You could have a caption, description, expiry date, tags, file type, photographer - the list goes on.
-Take a look at some of our attributes that make searching the different variations of our logo even easier:
+Take a look at some of our fields that make searching the different variations of our logo even easier:

 Combined with your folder structure, you’re set for a super-searchable DAM that even a toddler could navigate.